RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </aside>

 What might such a powerful state management layer look like?
-It turns out that reseachers and engineers have worked for decades on systems that specialize in managing state: databases!
+It turns out that researchers and engineers have worked for decades on systems that specialize in managing state: databases!
 We think that **many of the technical challenges in client-side application development can be solved by ideas originating in the databases community**.
 As a simple example, frontend programmers commonly build data structures tailored to looking up by a particular attribute; databases solve precisely the same problem with _indexes_, which offer more powerful and automated solutions.
 We see especially great promise in applying recent research on better relational languages and fast incremental view maintenance to app development.